 On June 20, 2024, we announced the completion of our End-of-Phase 2 meeting with the FDA, supporting the advancement of MM120 into pivotal trials for the treatment of adults with GAD.
 Our Phase 3 clinical program for MM120 orally disintegrating tablet is expected to consist of two clinical trials: the Voyage study (MM120-300) and the Panorama study (MM120-301).
 Both trials are comprised of two parts: Part A, which is a 12-week, randomized, double-blind, placebo-controlled, parallel-group trial assessing the efficacy and safety of MM120 ODT versus placebo; and Part B, which is a 40-week extension period during which participants will be eligible for open-label treatment with MM120 ODT, subject to certain conditions for treatment eligibility.
 Voyage is anticipated to enroll approximately 200 participants (randomized 1:1 to receive MM120 ODT 100 μg or placebo) and Panorama is anticipated to enroll approximately 250 participants (randomized 2:1:2 to receive MM120 ODT 100 μg, MM120 ODT 50 μg or placebo).
 We expect both trials will utilize an adaptive trial design with a blinded interim sample size re-estimation, allowing for an increase in sample size by up to 50% in each trial in the case of certain parameters.
 The primary endpoint for each trial is the change from baseline in HAM-A score at Week 12 between MM120 ODT 100 μg and placebo.
 On December 16, 2024, we announced the initiation of Voyage, with an anticipated topline readout (Part A results) in the first half of 2026.
-On January 30, 2025, we announced the initiation of Panorama, with an anticipated topline readout (Part A results) in the first half of 2026.
-On January 30, 2025, we announced the initiation of Panorama, with an anticipated topline readout (Part A results) in the first half of 2026.
-On January 30, 2025, we announced the initiation of Panorama, with an anticipated topline readout (Part A results) in the first half of 2026.
-On January 30, 2025, we announced the initiation of Panorama, with an anticipated topline readout (Part A results) in the se
+On January 30, 2025, we announced the initiation of Panorama, with an anticipated topline readout (Part A results) in the second half of 2026.
+Both trials are subject to ongoing regulatory review and discussions, which could result in changes to trial design, including of the Phase 3 clinical trials.

 In addition to our Phase 3 clinical program for GAD, we are developing MM120 ODT for the treatment of MDD.
 In the first quarter of 2024, we held a pre-IND meeting with FDA to discuss the initiation of our Phase 3 clinical program for MM120 ODT in MDD and the trial design for our planned Emerge study (MM120-310), which like our pivotal trials in GAD, we anticipate will be comprised of two parts: Part A, which is a 12-week, randomized, double-blind, placebo-controlled, parallel group trial assessing the efficacy and safety of MM120 ODT versus placebo; and Part B, which is a 40-week extension period during which participants will be eligible for open-label treatment with MM120 ODT, subject to certain conditions for treatment eligibility.
-Emerge is anticipated to enroll at least 140 participants (randomized 1:1 to receive MM120 ODT 100 μg or placebo).
-The primary endpoint is the change from baseline in Montgomery Åsberg Depression Rating Scale ("MADRS") score at Week 6 between MM120 ODT 100 μg and placebo.
-We expect to initiate Emerge in the first half of 2025 with an anticipated topline readout (Part A results) in the second half of 2026.
+Emerge is anticipated to enroll at least 140 participants (randomized 1:1 to receive MM120 ODT 100 $\mu$ g or placebo).
+The primary endpoint is the change from baseline in Montgomery Åsberg Depression Rating Scale ("MADRS") score at Week 6 between MM120 ODT 100 $\mu$ g and placebo.
 We expect to conduct a second Phase 3 pivotal trial in MDD, with the trial design and timing to be informed by the progress from Emerge and additional regulatory discussions.